Club Run: 1942

-From early 1942, Spitfires were necessary to counter the more modern German fighters that outclassed the robust but outdated Hurricanes.
-On several occasions there were faults with the external fuel tanks that were needed to give the required range.
-As a result, two Club Runs were aborted and had to be repeated after modifications at Gibraltar, Calendar delivered inadequately prepared aircraft that fell prey to bombing on Malta and Bowery′s 64 Spitfires required adaptations to the external fuel tanks while on board USS Wasp.
-The failure to rectify a fault over several deliveries for a critical purpose in hazardous circumstances is unexplained but was described as "embarrassing".
+From early 1942, Spitfires were necessary to counter the more modern Axis fighters.
+There were faults with the new external 90-gallon external (slipper) tanks that were needed to give Spitfires enough range and two Club Runs were cancelled.
+After modifications to the slipper tanks at Gibraltar the operations were run again.
+Calendar delivered inadequately prepared aircraft that were caught on the ground at Malta and the 64 Spitfires delivered by Bowery required adaptations to the slipper tanks while on board USS Wasp.
+The failure to rectify a fault over several deliveries in such desperate circumstances is unexplained but was described as "embarrassing".